Census 2021: Ethnicity

 - People who identified as ‘Mixed White and Black African’: again despite only comprising 0.3% of Welsh population, this group was close to doubling in size (from 4,400 in 2011 to 8,000 in 2021)

 - People who identified as Black African: while comprising 0.6% of Welsh population, this group increased by 67% (from nearly 12,000 in 2011 to nearly 20,000 in 2021)

 ONS has issued a useful interactive maps where you can check numbers and proportions of ethnic groups by Local Authority areas and smaller areas called MSOA’s.
 The map is a useful tool and you can use it below.
 We will provide analysis soon.

 High level ethnic groups – local authority interactive map

 Detailed ethnic groups – local authority interactive map

 Where can I find and analyse the Census 2021 data?

-If you want to analyse the data yourself, use Query data function on Nomis website.
+If you want to analyse the data yourself, use Census website or the ‘query data’ function on Nomis website.

 How can I use this data?

 If you are interested in finding out more about how this data can be used as part of your organisation’s equality monitoring or customer profiling: